Juniper/contrail-networking/lens-extension/lens-readme.md

 brew install helm
 ```

-And if you have already installed it, then it's a good idea to update it with:
+And if you have already installed helm, then it's a good idea to update:
 >
 ```
 brew upgrade helm